hazelcast/hazelcast-reference-manual/src/EC2.md

 To configure your cluster to use EC2 Auto Discovery, set the following configuration elements.
 Please refer to the [aws element section](#aws-element) for the full description of the EC2 Auto Discovery configuration elements.

 - Add the *hazelcast-cloud.jar* dependency to your project.
 Note that it is also bundled inside *hazelcast-all.jar*.
 The Hazelcast cloud module does not depend on any other third party modules.
-- Disable join over multicast and TCP/IP: set the `enabled` attribute of the `multicast` element to "false", and set the `enabled` attribute of the `tcp-ip` element to "false".
+- Disable join over multicast and TCP/IP by seting the `enabled` attribute of the `multicast` element to "false", and set the `enabled` attribute of the `tcp-ip` element to "false".
 - Set the `enabled` attribute of the `aws` element to "true".
 - Within the `aws` element, provide your credentials (access and secret key), your region, etc.